ethanchuu/RisingTides/README.md

 # RisingTides
 Data Structures | Rising Tides

-Overview
+Overview:

-In this assignment, you will see the effects of rising sea levels on various major cities around the world using 2-D arrays.
+You will see the effects of rising sea levels on various major cities around the world using 2-D arrays.
 You will practice array manipulation, referencing objects, the Weighted UnionFind algorithm, and the object-oriented programming (OOP) paradigm.
 Implementation